-The economic outlook now is promising and many expats retiring to Malaysia have expressed their satisfaction with the current Prime Minister who is introducing some sweeping reforms.
+The economic outlook now is promising.
+Many expats retiring to Malaysia have expressed their satisfaction with the current Prime Minister who is introducing sweeping reforms.

 Generally the country has a good infrastructure with a world class airport, very modern capital city and a well-developed and maintained road network.

-Malaysia has a strong commitment to become a leading IT and multimedia hub for the region.
-It demonstrated this by creating the Multimedia Super Corridor (MSC) a high tech area stretching from Kuala Lumpur to the international airport and offering state of the art communication networks.
+Malaysia has a strong commitment to becoming a leading IT and multimedia hub for the region.
+It demonstrated this by creating the Multimedia Super Corridor (MSC).
+A high tech area offering state of the art communication networks stretching from Kuala Lumpur to the international airport.

 Malaysia has one of the lowest population densities of countries in Asia.
 This means plenty of unspoiled countryside where you can explore the jungle, hill stations and tropical islands or relax on the many beaches.
 There is a wealth of flora and fauna as well as wild life.